loganbvh/superscreen/docs/api/fem.rst

 entries are zero.
 In order to save memory, functions that generate these arrays give the option to return a `scipy.sparse matrix <https://docs.scipy.org/doc/scipy/reference/sparse.html>`_.
-All matrices are converted to dense `numpy arrays <https://numpy.org/doc/stable/reference/arrays.ndarray.html>`_ when simulating a :class:`superscreen.device.device.Device`, however.
+All matrices are converted to dense `numpy arrays <https://numpy.org/doc/stable/reference/arrays.ndarray.html>`_ when simulating a :class:`superscreen.Device`, however.

 .. automodule:: superscreen.fem
     :members: